Ohio Supreme Court deciding whether hospital violated rights of Niles convicted murderer

-NILES, Ohio (WKBN) – Did a local hospital violate the rights of murder suspect Jacob LaRosa five years ago when a nurse turned over a washcloth used to clean-up the then-15-year-old?
+NILES, Ohio (WYTV) – Did a local hospital violate the rights of murder suspect Jacob LaRosa five years ago when a nurse turned over a washcloth used to clean-up the then-15-year-old?

 That was the argument made Wednesday morning at the Ohio Supreme Court.